Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Results

-For real fMRI data analysis, we extracted the time series of 35 nodes whose MNI coordinates were determined by significant activations obtained via clusterwise inference using FSL \citep*{smith2004}.
-We show the results of analysing the data from left-right phase encoding.
-The locations of the discrete brain states of State 1 (2-back tool), State 2 (0-back body), State 3 (fixation), State 4 (2-back face), State 5 (0-back tool), State 6 (fixation), State 7(2-back body), State 8 (2-back place), State 9 (fixation), State 10 (0-back face), and State 11 (0-back place) are illustrated in previous work \citep{Bian2021}.
-The estimated labels (i.e., community memberships of the nodes) of individual-level analysis for 100 unrelated healthy subjects are shown in Fig.\ref{Figure_labels_real}.
-Different colors represent the community memberships $k$.
-The latent labels at the individual level are estimated via drawing latent label vector samples in a Markov chain generated from the posterior density $p(\bm{z}\vert \bm{x})$.
-These labels in Fig.\ref{Figure_labels_real} are the estimation at the individual level and are considered as the observation at the group-level analysis.
-The estimates of community memberships and brain network connectivity at the group level are visualized in Fig.\ref{Figure_hierarchical_LR_brain_states_sparsity10}.
-The group-level community structure is summarized by the MLAPM matrix, where the number of columns represents the estimated number of communities $K$ at the group level.
+For working memory task fMRI, we show the results of analyzing the data from LR phase encoding using LBM ($[\nu$, $\rho$, $\kappa^{2}$, $K_{max}]=[3, 0.02, 1, 20]$).
+The locations of the brain network architectures under the task of working memory are illustrated in previous work \cite{Bian2021}.
+Typical three brain network architectures corresponding to the first three experimental conditions of the paradigm 2-back, 0-back, and fixation are shown in Fig.\ref{figure_real_Schaefer_Kong}.
+Estimated labels (i.e., community memberships of nodes) of individual-level analysis for 100 unrelated healthy subjects are shown to the top left in each panel of Fig.\ref{figure_real_Schaefer_Kong} based on Schaefer's atlas with 100 ROIs and Kong's atlas with 200 ROIs.
+Different colors represent the labels of the community memberships.
+These labels are the estimation at the individual level and are considered as the observation at the group-level analysis.
+The group-level community structure is estimated by calculating the MLAPM matrix, where the number of columns represents the estimated number of communities $K$ at the group level.
 The row index indicates the node number and the column index indicates the community memberships at the group level.
 The bar shows the value of the maximum assignment probability of the labels.
-The brain network connectivity is visualized using BrainNet Viewer \citep{Xia2013} and Circos.
-The community memberships of different states are inconsistent with each other due to the label-switching phenomenon.
-Here, we used the relabelling algorithm \citep{Bian2021} to reassign the labels across different states.
-The group-level weighted edges are at a sparsity level of 10\%, which is the mean connectivity estimated by drawing samples from the posterior density $\mu_{ij}\sim\mathcal{N}(\xi_s,\kappa_s^2\sigma_{ij}^{2})$, the details of which are illustrated in the Appendix.
-The color bar on the right shows the strength of the group-level weighted (mean) connectivity.
-It is clear from Fig.\ref{Figure_hierarchical_LR_brain_states_sparsity10} that nodes are clustered into communities with different connectivity densities within and between communities.
-We find that there are strong connections in communities $k$ = 2 and 4, and weak connections in communities $k$ = 1 and 3 for a majority of the states.
-The Circos map provides a different perspective on the community patterns of the brain states.
-We summarise the common group-level community pattern for specific working memory load or fixation in Table \ref{table}.
+The community memberships of brain networks under different experimental conditions are inconsistent with each other due to the label-switching phenomenon.
+Here, we used the relabelling algorithm \cite{Bian2021} to reassign the labels across different conditions.
+Brain network connectivity is visualized using BrainNet Viewer \cite{Xia2013}.
+The group-level weighted edges are at a sparsity level of 5\%, which is the mean connectivity estimated by drawing samples from the posterior density $\mu_{ij}\sim\mathcal{N}(\xi_s,\kappa_s^2\sigma_{ij}^{2})$.